 In order to promptly reach success and efficiency, 2 partnerships have been concluded : one with Prof. T. Ahlering (University of California, Irvine, USA) and Prof J Hubert (Centre Hospitalier Universitaire de Nancy, France).
 Close contacts with Prof V Patel (Robotic Center, Orlando, Florida, USA) have also been established, including visits in Orlando.
 This has led to quick standardisation of the procedures, and hence garanty their efficacy.

 In 2008, Geneva University Hospital has upgraded its da Vinci robot with the acquisition of the 4S-High Definition version.
-In 2010, a second robot was aquired: the 4SI-High Definition version.
-A second similar unit was acquired in december 2012.
+In 2010, a second robot was acquired: the 4SI-High Definition version.
+A second similar unit was acquired in December 2012.
 In April 2015, these 2 robots were upgraded to the latest version Xi.